stouch/osm-to-admincodes-mapping/README.md

 This project goals to map, in JSON files, the worldwide administrative areas, from different taxonomies (WOF, OSM, GN), with their common _AdminCode_.

+To be compliant with ISO codes (ISO-3166-1 / ISO-3166-2), we prefix all admin codes with the country code.
+For example : _FR-71_.

 Available countries:

 - France